SmileiPIC/tutorials/advanced_vtk.rst

 to export and visualize only the results from one or few iterations.
 If everything you want to see is in place and clearly visible, then you can export all the iterations necessary for an animation if so desired.
-This will save a lot of time spent in case some diagnostic is missing in your simulation or if the set-up is not correctly defined in the namelist.
+This will save a lot of time in case some diagnostic is missing in your simulation or if the set-up is not correctly defined in the namelist.

 **Note** In a simulation with moving window you can